Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/SplunkDataManipulation.md

 # Splunk: Data Manipulation

-## Learn How to Parse and Manipulate data in Splunk
+## Learn How to Parse and Manipulate Data in Splunk

 ## SOC Level 2 Learning Pathway